mj3cheun/SE-Avionics/README.md

 The nl instruction adds a new line wherever the cursor is at.

+**invertBar**

+The invertBar instruction reverses the direction in which any added percentage bar travels thereafter from left to right, which is the default direction, to right to left.
+It takes one argument, which is a boolean setting invertBar true and false.

 **viewportSize**

 The viewportSize instruction sets the width and height that the output can use thereafter.
 It is primarily used for setting the width of percentage bars and the like.
 This setting can be used multiple times in the same instruction set.
 It has two arguments setting width and height.